 Mean maximum ambient temperature is highest in June when it averages 97 F (36 C); temperature is lowest in January when the mean maximum is 56 F (13.3 C).
 The effective growing season, when both precipitation and temperature are favorable, is normally July through September.

-Select standard rain gauge monthly and cumulative totals and long term yearly averages for 2012
+Select standard rain gauge monthly and cumulative totals through September 2014

-These monthly averages were calculated from daily maximum temperature and precipitation values.
-Along with minimum temperature, these data have been collected at Jornada headquarters since June 4, 1914.
-The data record (incomplete at this time) is available from our data catalog, and is also available through the NOAA Satellite and Information Service at http://www.ncdc.noaa.gov/oa/mpp/freedata.html.
+Precipitation monthly averages are calculated from daily maximum temperature and precipitation values.
+Along with minimum temperature, data have been collected at Jornada headquarters since June 4, 1914.
+The data record (incomplete at this time) is available at https://jornada.nmsu.edu/data-catalogs/climate.
+It is also available through the NOAA Satellite and Information Service at https://www.ncdc.noaa.gov.